Charter for Change

 The Charter outlines three asks:

-- Everyone involved in providing sport or physical activity will support disabled people to participate.
+- Everyone involved in providing sport or active recreation will support disabled people to participate.

 - Disabled people will have the same opportunity as non-disabled people to be active throughout their lives.

-- All communications about sport and physical activity will promote positive public attitudes towards disabled people’s participation.
+- All communications about sport and active recreation will promote positive public attitudes towards disabled people’s participation.

 The Talk to me principles

 We produced the Talk to Me report in October 2014.
 The report outlines ten principles which supports providers to deliver more appealing activities for disabled people.
-Following on from this research, we collated a support document to show you how others have applied the Talk to Me principles in sport and physical activity.
+Following on from this research, we collated a 'principles in action' support document to show you how others have applied the Talk to Me principles.